passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 ### Greenfield Deployments

-The most important design decision for a greenfield deployment using RoR is picking a common Relying Party ID (RP ID) to be used for passkeys across all origins.
+The most important design decision for a greenfield deployment using ROR is picking a common Relying Party ID (RP ID) to be used for passkeys across all origins.
 All WebAuthn requests across all related origins will use that as `rp.id`.

 It is recommended to pick the most commonly used and/or understood domain for the common RP ID.
 This is typically the domain closely associated with the organization's brand, and is often the `.com`.